 Antibiotic Resistance ('ABR') has featured heavily in the news in recent years, and has been a particular concern of the nation's Chief Medical Officer.
 ABR has the potential to wipe out the future mortality/longevity improvements we might otherwise reasonably expect from general medical/lifestyle advances.
 The issue is relevant to all ages and all countries.

 The IFoA set up in January of this year a working party to model the likely impact of antibiotic resistance.
 In this session, members of the working party will present their preliminary findings, covering

 Future mitigation via pharma development and other routes

 Our ABR modelling approach

-Speakers: Matthew Edwards, Willis Towers Watson, Nicola Oliver, Medical Intelligence, Sheridan Fitzgibbon, RMS, members of the Antibiotic Resistance Working Party
+Speakers: Matthew Edwards, Willis Towers Watson, Nicola Oliver, Medical Intelligence, Sheridan Fitzgibbon, Legal & General, members of the Antibiotic Resistance Working Party

 B7: Liquidity Risk: The Insurance Industry’s Elephant in the Room